 The Intelligent Mouse Control System that’s ending the traditional cycle off Bait-Stink-Flies-Repeat!
-Customers are now enjoying the tranquillity of a mouse free home because we check everything.
+Customers are now enjoying the tranquillity of a rodent free home because we check everything.

 Those Most At Risk Include Children, Pregnant Women, The Elderly and people Convalescing.

-- Lymphocytic Choriomeningitis – Viral Meningitis that starts of innocently like the flue.
+Lymphocytic Choriomeningitis – Viral Meningitis that starts of innocently like flue.

-- Plague – Very rare in this country, but cannot be excluded from thought.
+Plague – Very rare in this country, but cannot be excluded from thought.

 What Do Mice Look Like?